Sarcopenia 101: Muscle Loss Starts After Age 30

 Muscle mass decreases for several reasons as we age:

-- Decreased physical activity – Think back to your teens and 20s, if you were in high school or college sports, then you probably moved/exercised way more than you do now.
+- Decreased physical activity – Think back to your teens and 20s, if you were in high school or college sports, then you probably moved/exercised way more than you do now, especially if working an office job with plenty of sitting.
 Muscle mass adapts to its usage level, and the less we use our muscles the less muscle your body needs.

 - Hormonal changes – As you age, your body may produce less testosterone (T), growth hormone(GH) and insulin like growth factor (IGF-1), hormones are involved in protein metabolism and muscle maintenance.
 A sustained reduction in the levels your body produces has been linked to decreased muscle mass and increased body fat.